Powered by HomeInsurance.com (NPN: 8781838)

 Life insurance may help ensure your spouse or dependents are financially secure in the event you pass away.
 Although you will likely want to calculate how much coverage you need based on your unique circumstances, the purpose of the payout is generally to cover anything from your mortgage payments to future education expenses for your child.
 However, life insurance can also cover regular expenses, dependent care, domestic work, funeral costs and unresolved debt.

 In most cases, the younger and healthier you are, the more affordable your life insurance will be — which is why most experts recommend you buy life insurance when you're young if you want a policy in place and can afford to do so.
 Experts also suggest that you purchase coverage for both parents, even if one is a stay-at-home parent.
-According to a survey by salary.com, the value of a stay-at-home parent's work is $178,201 annually—if that person wasn't there, you would likely need to hire help to manage your household.
+According to a survey by salary.com, the value of a stay-at-home parent's work is $178,201 annually — if that person wasn't there, you would likely need to hire help to manage your household.

 When choosing life insurance policies and coverage amounts, it may help to consider factors such as:

-- How heavily your everyday expenses rely on your salary: Are you the sole or primary provider in your family?
+- How heavily do your everyday expenses rely on your salary: Are you the sole or primary provider in your family?
 If so, you may want to take out a life insurance policy that can provide for your family for the long term.
 If you primarily perform domestic tasks, you may want to take out a life insurance policy that can help pay for the costs of childcare and household management tasks.

 - Your debts: Do you have a mortgage, loans or any other debts looming?
 If so, you may want to take out a life insurance policy that could pay off these debts so they do not become the responsibility of your spouse or children.